Aspirin: Brand vs. generic name

 In 1897, scientists at the Bayer company began studying acetylsalicylic acid as a less-irritating replacement medication for common salicylate medicines.
-By 1899, Bayer had named it "Aspirin" and sold it around the world.
+By 1899, Bayer had named it "Aspirin" and was selling it around the world.

 Aspirin's popularity grew over the first half of the 20th century, leading to competition between many brands and formulations.
-The word Aspirin was Bayer's brand name; however, their rights to the trademark were lost or sold in many countries.
-The name is ultimately a blend of the prefix a(cetyl) + spir Spiraea, the meadowsweet plant genus from which the acetylsalicylic acid was originally derived at Bayer + -in, the common chemical suffix.
+The word Aspirin was Bayer's brand name; however, its rights to the trademark were lost or sold in many countries.
+The name is ultimately a blend of the prefix a(cetyl) + spir, from Spirsäure, German for meadowsweet, the plant genus from which the aspirin precursor salicylic acid was first isolated (originally Spiraea, now Filipendula) + -in, the common suffix for drugs near the end of the 19th century.

 Chemical properties

 Aspirin decomposes rapidly in solutions of ammonium acetate or the acetates, carbonates, citrates, or hydroxides of the alkali metals.
 It is stable in dry air, but gradually hydrolyses in contact with moisture to acetic and salicylic acids.
-In solution with alkalis, the hydrolysis proceeds rapidly and the clear solutions formed may consist entirely of acetate and salicylate.
+In a solution with alkalis, the hydrolysis proceeds rapidly and the clear solutions formed may consist entirely of acetate and salicylate.

 Like flour mills, factories producing aspirin tablets must control the amount of the powder that becomes airborne inside the building, because the powder-air mixture can be explosive.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit in the United States of 5 mg/m3 (time-weighted average).
-In 1989, the Occupational Safety and Health Administration (OSHA) set a legal permissible exposure limit for aspirin of 5 mg/m3, but this was vacated by the AFL-CIO v.
+In 1989, the US Occupational Safety and Health Administration (OSHA) set a legal permissible exposure limit for aspirin of 5 mg/m3, but this was vacated by the AFL-CIO v.
 OSHA decision in 1993.